Stocks roll over after Trump reportedly OK's additional tariffs on $200 billion worth of Chinese imports

 Nasdaq Composite: 7,990.10 −23.61 (-0.29%)

 Shares of large-cap industrial stocks like Caterpillar (-0.6%) fell following the report.
 Boeing (+0.4%) pared gains after trading up more than 1%.
-Apple, which recently warned tariffs could force the company to raise prices, extended losses to trade down 1.2%.
+Treasury yields jumped.
 Offshore, the Chinese yuan sank 0.36% against the dollar.
-Treasury yields jumped.

-On the commodities front, oil prices shed nearly $1 per barrel as investors feared China could retaliate with proposed 25% tariff on crude imports.
-West Texas Intermediate, the US benchmark, nearly erased gains and fell below $68 a barrel.
-Brent was trading down 0.2% at $78.25.

 Another round of US tariffs would bring the running total of targeted Chinese products to $250 billion, and is poised to affect consumers more than the levies already enacted.

-Beijing, which was swift to counter Trump's first two rounds of tariffs in kind, has signaled it will retaliate against further trade escalations.
+Beijing, which was swift to counter Trump's first two rounds of tariffs, would almost certainly retaliate against the action.
 While China doesn't import enough from the US to match the duties dollar-for-dollar, it could increase tariff rates or use qualitative measures like creating administrative headaches for American companies.